A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Organic chemistry is the study of carbon-containing compounds and their properties.
-It is a vast field with applications in a wide range of industries, including:
+It's a vast field with applications in numerous industries, including:

 • Pharmaceuticals